minibolt-guide/minibolt/guide/bonus/system/store-data-secondary-disk.md

 ---

-If the Raspberry Pi is not able to boot from your external drive, you can boot from a microSD card and use the external drive to store all the application data.
+If you want to use a different disk to store data (blockchain and others databases) independently of the disk of the system, you can follow these instructions.

 Difficulty: Easy
 {: .label .label-green }

-Status: Tested v3
+Status: Tested RaspiBolt v3
 {: .label .label-green }

+Status: Not tested MiniBolt
+{: .label .label-red }

 ---